 At Berkowitz Hanna, we bring decades of experience to helping families recover just compensation for birth injuries caused by medical negligence.
 If your doctor failed to timely diagnose or treat your polyhydramnios, our lawyers can use their experience to prove your case and fight to make sure your family receives the compensation it deserves.

 If your child has experienced complications from polyhydramnios, including complications from abnormal fetal presentation, macrosomia, placental abruption, umbilical cord prolapse, or premature birth, there are steps you should take promptly.
 Most importantly, you should speak with a Connecticut polyhydramnios attorney about your family’s legal rights.

 When you contact us, we will schedule a time for you to meet with one of our attorneys in confidence as soon as possible.
 We will also provide you with a referral to a local specialist who can diagnose and treat your child.
 During your free initial consultation, your attorney will answer your questions, explain everything you need to know, and begin gathering the information he or she needs to determine if you have a claim for medical malpractice.

 If you have a claim for medical malpractice related to polyhydramnios, our attorneys will handle the entire process for you—keeping you informed and involving you as necessary.
 In addition, your attorney will work with you to gain a clear understanding of the immediate and long-term effects of your doctor’s negligence so that he or she can seek maximum compensation on your family’s behalf.

 If you would like more information about filing a birth injury claim for failure to timely diagnose or treat polyhydramnios, we encourage you to contact us promptly.
-To speak with one of our Connecticut Polyhydramnios lawyers in confidence, please call or request a free consultation online today.
+To speak with a Connecticut polyhydramnios lawyer in confidence, please call or request a free consultation online today.